This page contains applications that are known to work with BarButtons. If you want to add one to the list, contact me.

 Topo GPS is a offline navigation app with topographic maps for Android and iOS (https://www.topo-gps.com/)

 I have tested the Android application and it supports panning the map and zooming in and out.
-The C key (“center button”) opens the ‘my location’ page but does not center the map, it is unclear how to center the map.
+You can configure the Volume keys to perform actions like “Center Map” or “Save current location”

 Google Maps